Languages of Bangladesh: Arabic

 Bangladesh's largest international airport, the Hazrat Shahjalal International Airport in Dhaka, has signage in Arabic.

 Since the conquest of Bengal by Muhammad Bakhtiyar Khalji in 1203 CE, Arabic (عربي) enjoyed the status of being an official language up until the British Raj period.
 However, its presence dates back to the 8th century CE, as a language of trade.
 In the 13th century, Muslim preacher Taqiuddin al-Arabi established what is thought to be the earliest Islamic institution in Bangladesh that has intact ruins.
 Arabic literature began to flourish first in medieval Bengal with works like Ḥawḍ al-Ḥayāh (12th century) by Qadi Ruknuddin Samarkandi, Maqāmāt by Abu Tawwama, Majmūʿah Khānī fī ʿAyn al-Maʿānī (1280s) by Kamiluddin bin Karim as well as the many works of 14th-century Bengali scholar Nur Qutb Alam.
 Islamic scholar Muhammad ibn Yazdan Bakhsh Bengali transcribed three volumes of Sahih al-Bukhari by hand in Ekdala, and gifted it to the Sultan Alauddin Husain Shah.
 The manuscript of this work is currently kept at the Khuda Bakhsh Oriental Library in the neighbouring Republic of India.
 Until today, Arabic literature relating to Islam continues to be regularly written and published by Bangladeshis such as Sultan Zauq Nadvi and Muhammad Abdul Malek.

 Despite losing an official status from the colonial times onward, the Arabic language is used in many Muslim congregations such as the weekly Friday prayer in which a sermon (khutbah) is given in Arabic, in addition to Bengali.
 The Constitution of Bangladesh begins with the Arabic basmala.

 Arabic is the religious language of Muslims.
 The Quran, Sunnah, Hadith and Muslim theology is taught in Arabic with Bengali translation.
 The Bangladeshi diaspora living in the Middle East has further increased the number of people who can speak Arabic in Bangladesh.
-Arabic is taught as a religious language in mosques, schools, colleges, universities and madrassahs as well as in tradition Bengali Muslim households.
+Arabic is taught as a religious language in mosques, schools, colleges, universities and madrassahs as well as in traditional Bengali Muslim households.
 Today, Arabic is an obligatory subject in the Madrasah education of Bangladesh.
 A majority of Bangladesh's Muslim population has had some form of formal or informal education in the reading, writing, and pronunciation of the Arabic language as part of their religious education.
 Arabic has also influenced the Bengali language greatly, thus it is not uncommon to hear Arabic terminology in Bangladeshi speeches and rallies.
 One example of this is the 7 March Speech of Bangabandhu, which makes mention of Inshallah ('God-willing') towards the end, in addition to the many Arabic-origin Bengali words used.